oakintel/oakintel/README.md

 - 👋 I’m @oakintel
 - 👀 I’m interested in Systems Engineering, Software & Web Development, and Aviation Projects!
-- 🌱 I’m currently learning Phyton and I am enjoying it
+- 🌱 I’m currently learning Python and I am enjoying it
 - 💞️ Advanced Air Mobility.
 Nothing else to say.
 - 📫 You can reach me by [Mail](mailto:oakintel@kent.edu) or on [Linkedin](https://www.linkedin.com/in/sooreakintelure/)
 - 💬 Ask me about my projects and check out my [Portfolio](https://oakintel.github.io/portfolio/)